Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Identification and Interpretation

-In standard large-sample local polynomial regression settings, $\mathfrak{B}(\bx)$ is of order $h^{p+1}$, $\mathfrak{L}(\bx)$ is conditionally mean-zero and approximately Gaussian, and $\mathfrak{Q}(\bx)$ is neglected.
-However, in our setting these standard results are not valid in general because estimation is conducted along the one-dimensional assignment boundary $\B$ (a particular submanifold) and is based on distance to each point on $\B$ (isotropic nonparametric smoothing).
-We show that additional conditions may be needed to attain the usual local polynomial approximation results, and that some of these results may be invalid in some settings.
+In conventional local polynomial settings, $\mathfrak{B}(\bx)$ is of order $h^{p+1}$, $\mathfrak{L}(\bx)$ is approximately Gaussian, and $\mathfrak{Q}(\bx)$ is asymptotically negligible.
+In the present setting, however, these standard results need not hold because estimation is conducted along the one-dimensional boundary $\B$ and relies on isotropic smoothing based on distance to each boundary point.
+We show that additional geometric and smoothness conditions are required to recover the usual approximation properties, and that these properties may fail in some empirically relevant configurations.

+More specifically, the approximation bias $\mathfrak{B}(\bx)$ plays a central role in both pointwise and uniform inference for the BATEC.
+As emphasized in the RD literature \citep{Calonico-Cattaneo-Titiunik_2014_ECMA} and in kernel-based nonparametric inference more broadly \citep{Calonico-Cattaneo-Farrell_2018_JASA,Calonico-Cattaneo-Farrell_2022_Bernoulli}, valid large-sample inference requires a standardized ``small bias" condition of the form

+for the bandwidth sequence employed.
+Because bandwidths are typically chosen to minimize mean squared error (MSE), this condition may fail in general, implying that inference cannot ignore first-order misspecification bias.

+Robust bias correction addresses this issue by explicitly estimating and removing the leading bias term and adjusting the variance accordingly.
+A common implementation proceeds in two steps: first, an MSE-optimal bandwidth and corresponding MSE-optimal point estimator are constructed using a polynomial of order $p$; second, inference is conducted using a higher-order polynomial (typically $p+1$) while retaining the bandwidth from the first step.
+This approach yields valid confidence intervals when $\mathfrak{B}(\bx)\lesssim h^{p+1}$.
+While such bias behavior is standard under smoothness conditions in canonical nonparametric settings, we show in the next section that there exist configurations in which $\mathfrak{B}(\bx)\lesssim h$ regardless of the polynomial order.
+Consequently, approximation bias can substantially affect both estimation and robust bias-corrected inference when employing distance-based methods.